Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 **Key Elements**:
 - **Final Balances** of players/stashes.
 - **Complete Transaction History** for reference.
-- “Return to Home” link or button to reset the app or start a new game.
+- "Return to Home" link or button to reset the app or start a new game.

 **State/Props**:
 - Reads the final `GameState` (with `status = 'ended'`).